iconify/api/README.md

 -   Generates SVG, which you can link to in HTML or stylesheet.
 -   Provides search engine for hosted icons, which can be used by icon pickers.

+## Docker

+To build a Docker image, run `./docker.sh`.

+If you want to customise config, fork this repo, customise source code, then build Docker image and deploy API.

 ## How to use it

 First, you need to install NPM dependencies and run build script: